-Baby-led weaning is an alternative feeding method first introduced in the UK more than a decade ago.
+Baby-led weaning is an alternative feeding method reintroduced in the UK more than a decade ago.
 In this feeding technique, a baby begins complementary feeding by self-feeding instead of spoon-feeding.It means that the baby skips commercial baby foods and purees and directly begins eating bite-sized, solid food items independently with their hands (1).

 Most babies can start baby-led weaning from six months of age, but some may take longer.
 Experts have been debating this feeding technique due to the associated risks, such as choking.